 EEOC plays a critical role in protecting individuals who have suffered some form of workplace discrimination.
 But the EEOC is not the only forum for dealing with such problems.
 New York State and New York City have their own employment discrimination laws and enforcement mechanisms, which in many cases afford New Yorkers with greater protections than even federal law.
 So if you have been affected by discrimination, it is in your best interest to speak with a qualified New York City employment attorney to learn more about all of your options.

-Call the Nisar Law Group, P.C., at 646.760.6493 today to schedule a free consultation with an employment discrimination lawyer today.
+Call the Nisar Law Group, P.C., at 646.760.6493 today to schedule a consultation with an employment discrimination lawyer today.